 CLiKD’s 2018 Recommendations:

-Aaaaaaaaaaaaand now for 5 recommendations from this year that we feel you really shouldn’t miss out on.
+Aaaaaaaaaaaaand now for for the music round up of 5 recommendations from this year that we feel you really shouldn’t miss out on.

 The 1975 – A Brief Enquiry into Online Relationships